sakir-man/sakir-man.github.io/_teaching/2015-spring-teaching-2.md

 ---
 title: "Filsafat Ilmu dan Integrasi Keilmuan"
 collection: teaching
-type: "Workshop"
+type: "Fakultas Syariah"
 permalink: /teaching/2015-spring-teaching-1
-venue: "University 1, Department"
+venue: "Hukum Keluarga Islam"
-date: 2015-01-01
+date: 2025-01-01
-location: "City, Country"
+location: "UIN Jurai Siwo Lampung"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.